microprediction/timemachines/README.md

 # timemachines
-Time series prediction models taking the form of state machines, where the caller is expected to maintain the state.
-Ideal for lambda deployment.
+Time series prediction models taking the form of state machines:
+    - represented as pure functions
+    - where the caller is expected to maintain the state...
+    - so that this is ideal for lambda deployment at scale.

 ### Motivation
 This repo attempts to standardize a variety of disparate approaches to time series prediction around a *very* simple functional interface